cuthbertLab/music21/buildDoc/rst/moduleDuration.rst

     .. method:: aggregateTupletRatio()

-    say you have 3:2 under a 5:4.
+    Return the aggregate tuplet ratio.
+Say you have 3:2 under a 5:4.
 This will give the equivalent in non-nested tuplets.
 Returns a tuple!
 (15, 8) in this case.
 Needed for MusicXML time-modification

     >>> complexDur = Duration('eighth')
     >>> complexDur.appendTuplet(Tuplet())